paul-sneddon/teopxy/README.md

 - **convert**: Extracts samples and metadata from an existing `.aif` OP-1 drum patch.
 - **create**: Creates a new drum preset from a folder of `.wav` files.

-### Options
+### Convert options

 - `<path>`: The file path to the `.aif` file (for `convert`) or the folder containing `.wav` files (for `create`).

+### Create options
+- `<path>`: The path to a folder containing `.wav` files (for `create`).
+Also supports matching multiple folders using a wildcard.
-- `--layout`: Specifies how samples should be assigned to keys.
+- `--layout`(optional): Specifies how samples should be assigned to keys.
 Options:
   - `standard` (default): Assigns samples based on keywords in filenames to match the OP-1 drum layout.
   - `number`: Assigns samples based on numerical ordering or alphabetical sorting.
+- `--output` (optional): The directory where presets will be saved.
+Defaults to the same directory as the source.
+- `--gaps` (optional): When assigning samples based on keyword matching, leave gaps in order to strictly adhere to the desired key mapping.
+If set to false then the order of samples will be adhered to, but no gaps will be create so all samples will be on arranged sequential keys.
+Defaults to true.

 ## Standard OP-1 Drum Layout